First-Time Buyer's Guide to Better Credit

 Raise your FICO score to buy a home in Needham with Louis Wolfson & Co. as your real estate agent - (617) 799-3326

-• Use your credit.
-Whether you have older cards, or are just getting started with credit, use your cards so that your accounts maintain an active status.
-But, pay them off in one or two payments.
+• Keep your cards active.
+Whether you're just getting started with credit, or if you've got older cards, be sure to use your cards to make sure your accounts maintain an active status.
+But, make sure you pay them off in no more than two or three payments.

 • Keep up with payments.
-Delinquent payments instantly lower your credit score.
-It's where people who have recently experienced job loss see the biggest dip in their credit score.
-Yes, it takes longer to build up your credit this way, but it's the most reliable way to prove that you're able to make payments to a lender.
+Payment history is a huge factor in your FICO score.
+It's where people who have recently been unemployed see the biggest hit in their credit score.
+Yes, it takes longer to restore your credit this way, but it's the surest way to show that you're able to make payments to a lender.

 • Ensure that your credit history is correct.
-If you discover incorrect items on your credit report, write to the bureau asking that the item be removed.
-If you have a common name or the same name as a family member, you'll want to pay extra attention to make sure the activity reported is correct.
+If you find incorrect items on your credit report, contact the bureau asking that the item be removed.
+If you have a common name or the same name as a family member, you'll want to give extra care to make sure the activity reported is correct.

 • Spread your debt around.
 At first, this doesn't sound like a good idea.
-But, you want to avoid of having one card that is holding the maximum and have the rest of your cards at a zero balance.
-It's better to have each of your cards at about 20% of their credit limit than to have all of your debt taking up the balance one card.
+But, you don't want to have one card that is at the limit and have the rest of your cards at a zero balance.
+It's better to have each of your cards at a lower balance than to have the majority of your debt sitting on one card.

-Knowing the ways you can raise your FICO score, you're one step closer to becoming a homeowner.
-Keep in mind that when it's time to apply for a loan to purchase a house, you'll want to keep your credit inquiries within a two-week window to avoid a negative mark on your credit score.
-With the help of Louis Wolfson & Co., the loan application process can be a stress-free experience so you, too, can become a homeowner.
+Knowing the methods you can use to build up your credit score, you're one step closer to becoming a homeowner.
+Know that when you're ready to apply for a loan to purchase a house, you'll want to keep your applications within a two-week window to avoid damaging your credit score.
+With the help of Louis Wolfson & Co., the loan process can be a stress-free experience so you, too, can become a homeowner.

 Looking to Buy?